PostHog/nps-survey-app/README.md

 Scores are then interpreted as follows:

 - **0 - 6**: Detractors.
-These users are unlikely to recommend your product and may damage your reputation and growth.
+These users are unlikely to recommend your product and may damage your growth.
 - **7 - 8** Passives.
 These users don't care about your product and are unlikely to contribute to growth.
 - **9 - 10** Promoters.
 These users love your product and actively contribute to growth.